 Q: What is Iyengar Yoga and what makes it so unique?

 Su Unn: Iyengar Yoga is a yoga system by the late B.K.S.
 Iyengar.
 The Iyengar method focuses on alignment, sequencing, and timing of the asanas (a Sanskrit term often translated as “posture” or “pose” in yoga), such that the practitioner can benefit from the asanas, regardless of his/her body’s capabilities, and also develop skills to deal with ever-changing conditions.
-Alignment, sequencing, and timing, are some of the main characteristics that define the Iyengar system, which is based on anatomical principals.
+Alignment, sequencing, and timing, are some of the main characteristics that define the Iyengar system.

 Q: The use of props such as belts, blocks, blankets, and wall ropes, seem to be a cornerstone in the practice of Iyengar Yoga – how did this come about?
 There are interesting accounts about how Mr Iyengar first started using cinder blocks or rocks to help his students during their practice, and this eventually evolved into the use of yoga blocks.
 Why are these props vital?